MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

   /// The actions available for users to choose from for interacting with the
   /// notification.
+An empty NotificationActionCollectionView is returned if no
-Note that actions are only supported for persistent notifications.
+  /// notification actions are specified.
+Note that actions are only applicable
+  /// for persistent notifications according to the web standard, and an empty
-  /// An empty NotificationActionCollectionView is returned if no notification actions.
+  /// NotificationActionCollectionView will always be returned for
+  /// non-persistent notifications.
   [propget] HRESULT Actions([out, retval] ICoreWebView2NotificationActionCollectionView** value);

   /// The URI of the image used to represent the notification when there is not